fernandorego/feup-sdle-reliable-pubsub-service/README.md

 ## **Work distribution**

-- [x] Implement a request/reply with JeroMQ, synchronous (Fernando Rego && Rui Moreira)
+- [x] Implement a request/reply with JeroMQ, synchronous - Fernando Rego && Rui Moreira
-- [ ] Find the most suitable pattern for Request/Reply (Lazy Pirate Pattern)
+- [x] Find the most suitable pattern for Request/Reply (Lazy Pirate Pattern) - Rui Moreira
+- [x] Messages - Fernando Rego
+    - [x] Creation of classes and messages for each operation
+    - [x] Serialization and deserialization of the messages
 - [ ] Create a broker, server like intermediate of communication containing topics
     - [ ] Create broker capable of having multiple topics
     - [ ] Create topic
-  - [ ] Create message class
 - [ ] Create a mechanism from message UID (hashing the message, and summing the thread ID, to allow sending equal messages but in different requests)
 - [ ] Save state upon process failure:
     - [ ] Make the broker(that as topics) save its state, when the process dies.
 (Save the state to a file, etc…)